Marcos-Fernando/EDTA-GUI/README.md

 **Step 5 - Access the Platform:** Click on the link http://127.0.0.1:5000/, or copy and paste it into your browser to access the platform and start testing it.

-## Exploring the EDTAGUI Interface
+## Exploring the EDTA-GUI Interface
-The EDTAGUI interface was developed to implement, as closely as possible, all the functionalities available in the traditional EDTA pipeline, but in a more accessible way through a graphical interface.
+The EDTA-GUI interface was developed to implement, as closely as possible, all the functionalities available in the traditional EDTA pipeline, but in a more accessible way through a graphical interface.

-The interface is divided into four main sections: EDTA, panEDTA, Result, and Help.
+The interface is divided into four main sections: EDTA-GUI, panEDTA-GUI and, Result

-### EDTA
+### EDTA-GUI

 <div align="center">
     <img src="gui/static/assets/edtagui.png" alt="edtagui" style="width: 750px; border: 0" />